 Two: Plan Ahead and Shop the Ads

 - Check my schedule and plan my meals.
 Before I even head to the grocery store, I use my planner to check what my week will look like.
-Will I be working late?
-Do I have a happy hour planned with girlfriends?
-Does my boyfriend have late engagements?
+Depending how busy my week is determines how I structure my meal plan.
 I like to know and note those things so I can plan my meals and have them written out before I even go to the store.
-I take inventory of what I already have at my house, and try to use those things first, before I buy more.

 - Eat before buying groceries.
 Studies show people are prone to impulse buying at the grocery store when they shop hungry, so always eat before you go in the store so you won’t shop with your stomach!